mmuratarat/mmuratarat.github.io/_posts/2020-01-25-multilabel_classification_metrics.md

     #0.41666666666666663
    {% endhighlight %}

-One can also use Scikit Learn's functions to compute accuracy and Hamming loss:
+One can also use Scikit Learn's functions to compute accuracy, Hamming loss and other metrics:

 {% highlight python %}
                    [0,0,0]])